+Courses taken through Credit by Examination:

-Credit by Examination courses must be awarded a letter grade (A, B, C, D, F) except for courses that have only Pass/No Pass grades (P/NP) only.
+- Must be awarded a letter grade (A, B, C, D, F) except for courses that have only Pass/No Pass (P/NP) grades only. - May not be counted as meeting the residence requirement for a degree.
+(Title 5, Sec.
+55753) - May not count toward semester units for enrollment verification purposes. - Will carry the regularly established enrollment fee per unit.